 Why We Like It – Asus ROG PG279Q

 The Asus ROG PG279Q is the kind of gaming monitor you want if you aren’t ready to drop cash on 4K, but still want higher refresh rates and better quality than 1080p.
+And if you need a monitor for video conferencing, then check out our review on Samsung’s VC240 24-inch monitor features a 5-megapixel camera and a massive price tag.

 Gaming at 165Hz is what dreams are made of.
 That smooth transition from frame to frame, provided you have the right rig, is what makes the Asus PG279Q one of the best gaming monitors.
 It doesn’t have HDR, but even at 1440p, its 100% sRGB color gamut gives such a detailed image with a 1000:1 contrast ratio, which is far superior to the Acer ED273’s 1080p and low brightness.